mkuzmick/watch-together/documentation/documentation/1-first-steps-name-of-this-file-TBD.md

 14. Next, still in terminal, open the folder by typing ``cd watch-together"`` (which means change directories into the name of the new folder).
 15. Confirming you are in the ``watch-together`` folder, you can then open this folder up in atom.
 You do this by typing ``atom .`` into your terminal and clicking enter.
 Atom will then open up with all of the components of the ``watch-together folder``.
 16. In terminal, type in ``npx express generator --view=ejs .`` and then hit enter.
 Type in ``y``and hit enter if you are prompted with the question ``destination is not empty, continue? [y/N]``.
 17. Look in atom.
 There should be a new file, `package.json`.
-This file contains information about the application you're building, including the name, the license, and also any
+This file contains information about the application you're building, including the name, the license, and also any other code that it depends on - ie. its "dependencies", which are packages of code that other people have written that we will import into our project.
-18. Next, still in terminal, type in ``npm i`` and hit enter.
+18. Right now, these dependencies are just locaed in tNext, still in terminal, type in ``npm i`` and hit enter.
 This will install all of the dependencies. **do we want to explain here what that means**
 19. Then, we'll type in ``npm start`` and hit enter.
 20. Open your internet browser of choice (ex: Chrome) and type the URL ``localhost:3000`` and then hit enter to navigate to this page.
 You should see **I'm not sure what to call this page, the home page, the express app?**
 ### To change the site: